Production and Exhibitions

 How your application will be evaluated?

-- Promote contemporary art in Denmark and/or Danish contemporary art abroad.
+- Promote contemporary art in Denmark and/or Danish contemporary art abroad

-- Necessity – What does the project aim to communicate?
+- Necessity: What will the project communicate?

-The committee aims to ensure diversity and broad distribution of art funding.
-Therefore, applications are also evaluated in relation to the overall applicant pool and the available budget for each funding round.
-The committee strives to promote geographical distribution of art throughout Denmark, ensuring that support reaches as wide an audience as possible.
+committee strives to promote geographical distribution of art throughout Denmark, ensuring that support reaches as wide an audience as possible.

 What must the application contain